-McCormick prioritizes trust and confidence of our consumers, customers and workforce and our Board of Directors recognizes that security and data privacy are integral to our products, our business processes, and infrastructure.
-We have a dedicated Chief Information Officer who is responsible for training and leading a dedicated information security team tasked with protecting data and preventing, identifying, and appropriately addressing cybersecurity threats.
-The team focuses on developing and implementing strategies and processes to protect the confidentiality, integrity, and availability of McCormick's assets and the Company's, consumers', customers' and employees' data and information.
-To deliver appropriate protections, the team leverages and aligns primarily with the NIST Cyber Security and Privacy Frameworks, and other good practice control methods, which include updating technology, developing data privacy and security policies and procedures, implementing and assessing the effectiveness of controls, monitoring and routine testing of McCormick's information systems, conducting risk assessments of third-party service providers, providing data privacy and cybersecurity awareness training to employees and designing business processes to protect private data and mitigate the risk of cybersecurity incidents.
+McCormick prioritizes the trust and confidence of our consumers, customers and workforce and the Board of Directors recognizes that security and data privacy are integral to our products, business processes, and infrastructure.
+Our cybersecurity risk management program is integrated into our overall risk management processes, and includes multilayered processes for assessing, identifying and managing material risks from cybersecurity threats.
+The Company devotes significant resources to protecting and evolving the security of its computer systems, software, networks and other technology assets, and the Company's cybersecurity risk management processes include physical, procedural and technical safeguards.

+The team focuses on developing and implementing strategies and processes to protect the confidentiality, integrity, and availability of McCormick's assets and the Company's consumers', customers' and employees' data and information and seeks to continually improve its policies and practices to protect its platforms, adapt to changes in regulations, identify potential and emerging security risks and develop mitigation strategies for those risks.
+To deliver appropriate protections, the team benchmarks our practices against the NIST Cyber Security and Privacy Frameworks, and other good practice control methods, which include updating technology, developing data privacy and security policies and procedures, implementing and assessing the effectiveness of controls, monitoring and routine testing of McCormick's information systems, conducting risk assessments of third-party service providers, providing data privacy and cybersecurity awareness training to employees and designing business processes to protect private data and mitigate the risk of cybersecurity incidents.
+The Company periodically conducts tests on its systems to help discover potential vulnerabilities, which enable improved decision-making and prioritization and promote monitoring and reporting across compliance functions.
 We believe that these preventative actions provide adequate measures of protection against security breaches and generally reduce our cybersecurity risks, and we have not had a material cybersecurity threat or attack to date.

-Under the oversight of the Audit Committee, the Company engages third party experts to assess the state of the Company's cybersecurity and data privacy program under the NIST Cyber Security and Privacy Frameworks.
-Additionally, the Company's employees undertake an annual cybersecurity training program, which is augmented by additional training and communications on information security and data privacy matters throughout the year.
-The Board and the Audit Committee are actively engaged in the oversight of our cybersecurity and data privacy program.
-The Board, at least annually, and the Audit Committee, periodically throughout the year, receive regular reports from the Chief Information Officer and members of the information security team on, among other things, the state of the information security program, assessments of risks and threats to McCormick's information security systems, and processes to maintain and strengthen information security systems.
+Under the oversight of the Audit Committee, the Company engages third party experts to assess the state of the Company's cybersecurity and data privacy program.
+Additionally, the Company's employees, including part-time and temporary employees, undertake an annual cybersecurity training program, which is augmented by additional training and communications on information security and data privacy matters throughout the year.
+The Board and the Audit Committee are actively engaged in the oversight of McCormick's cybersecurity and data privacy program.
+The Board, at least annually, and the Audit Committee, periodically throughout the year, receive regular reports from the Chief Information Security Officer and members of the information security team on, among other things, the state of the information security program.
+The Audit Committee also provides regular updates to the Board, and the Board would be notified between such updates regarding significant new cybersecurity threats or incidents.